flyx/askew/site/src/doc/generator.md

 Possible options are

  * `-o path`, `--outputDir=path`: Specify the directory where the `index.html` file should be placed.
 Defaults to the current directory.
+ * `-e excludes`, `--exclude=excludes`: Specify a comma-separated list of directories that should be excluded.
+   Allows glob patterns but they must be quoted so that they are not processed by your shell.
+   Parameter may be given multiple times.

 The `dir` parameter must be a path to a directory containing a Go module or a subdirectory thereof.
 If left out, the current directory is used.